devstaff-crete/DevStaff-Heraklion/jobs/README.md

 ## DevOps Support Engineer at [Pressidium](https://pressidium.com)

-Pressidium is looking for DevOps & WordPress Support Engineer who is customer service focused, knows their way around WordPress and Linux very well and loves providing solutions for customers.
+Pressidium is looking for a DevOps & WordPress Support Engineer who is customer service focused, knows their way around WordPress and Linux very well and loves providing solutions for customers.

 * PubDate: 08/11/2017
 * More info at: https://pressidium.com/careers/devops-support-engineer/